Promoting work–life balance

 Workplace Family Day

-Every July and August, Mizuho holds Company Family Days when employees are invited to bring their children and family members into their workplaces.
+Mizuho has held Workplace Family Days every year since 2008.
+On these days, employees are invited to bring their children and family members into their workplaces.
 The event provides family members an opportunity to learn more about the employee’s work and to meet and interact with other employees.
 On the day of the visit, the employee can return home with their family members by taking a half day of vacation or finishing the day working from home, thus providing an opportunity to spend extra time with their children and family members.

 Nurturing the next generation